backplane-cloud/backplane-www/docs/quick-start.md

 2. Go to IAM
 3. Click on Users
 4. Click on Create User
-5. Enter User Details e.g. backplane-aws, click next
+5. Enter User Details e.g. `backplane-api`, click next
 6. Permission Options, select attach policies directly
 7. Click on Create Policy and in Policy Editor select JSON.
 Paste in the below JSON